-These scholarly endeavors are a result of not only Wen's theoretical engagement but also her activist involvement as co-director of the Institute for Tongzhi Studies, which is a grassroots organization that facilitates queer diasporic dialogue through art and scholarship between New York, China, Hong Kong, and Taiwan.
-In addition, She has taught gender, sexuality, and social psychology seminars at Sarah Lawrence College and Hunter College, and the Interdisciplinary Studies Program at John Jay College.
+These scholarly endeavors are a result of not only Liu's theoretical engagement but also her activist involvement in facilitating queer diasporic dialogue through art and scholarship between New York, China, Hong Kong, and Taiwan.
+In addition, she has taught gender, sexuality, and social psychology seminars at Sarah Lawrence College and Hunter College, and the Interdisciplinary Studies Program at John Jay College.
 She has also held various public lectures on topics of LGBTQ movements and queer theory from NYC, Taipei, Shanghai, to Beijing.
-(You may check out a podcast I did recently on the history of LGBTQ movements in Taiwan).
+(You can check out a podcast she did on the history of LGBTQ movements in Taiwan).
 Having participated in social movements globally and especially in East Asia, she is a co-founder and editor of an online magazine, New Bloom, dedicated to the intellectual dialogues, political activism, and youth culture in the Sinosphere since 2014.

 Beyond her academic and activist engagements, she is a published novelist and poet in Taiwan.
 Her first book 《一則必要的告解｜A Necessary Confession 》, a collection of short stories and poems, was published in 2006 by Unitas.
 Her full-length novel《集體心碎日記｜Diary of Collective Heartbreak 》was published in 2012 by Fembooks.
 Her writings address diasporic queer Asian subject's struggles of racialization, queer violence, and loneliness, but also the possibility for pleasure, solidarity, and new ways of belonging in the transnational urban queer space.

-Additionally, Wen is a columnist for various gender and sexuality magazines.
+Additionally, she is a columnist for various gender and sexuality magazines.
 She writes for a multimedia gender equality and lifestyle website《womany.net》and Taiwanese lesbian lifestyle magazine 《LEZS》.

 See more information about Wen's creative writings in the creative work section.